NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Software structure
 ~~~~~~~~~~~~~~~~~~~~

-To operate Nanoscope on a **Client-Server architecture** requires defining the `Client`—the machine you use to set up,
+To operate Nanoscope on a **Client-Server architecture** requires defining:

+- the `Client`—the machine you use to set up, submit, and analyze simulations—and
-submit, and analyze simulations—and the `Server`—the machine where computational resources will be used to perform simulations (typically, an HPC Cluster).
+- the `Server`—the machine where computational resources will be used to perform simulations (typically, an HPC Cluster).

 To test `Nanoscope` with both the `Server` and `Client` on your laptop, refer to the :ref:`getting_started_installation_workstation` above.

 `SimStack Client` and `SimStack Server` need to be installed on the `Client` and `Server`, respectively.
 While `SimStack` provides the infrastructure, additional components specific to Nanoscope are also required:

 - The **Nanoscope Simulation Software**, containing simulation algorithms, must be installed on the `Server`.
 - The **WaNos** (short for **Workflow Active Nodes**), the graphical representation of Nanoscope modules, must be installed on the `Client`.